IBM/WxPCATargetRuntimeClient/README.md

     * Select **HTTP Method** as **POST**.
     * In **Select Workflow/Flow service** dropdown, choose **Execute Action on CRT** workflow.
     * Click **Done** button and then click **Save** button.

+#### Get API URL
-proceed to [this section](https://github.com/IBM/WxPCATargetRuntimeClient/tree/main?tab=readme-ov-file#get-url-to-configure-target-runtime-in-wxpackagecompatibilityanalyzer) to get URL to configure target runtime in WxPackageCompatibilityAnalyzer.
+25. Refer to [Get URL to Configure Target Runtime in WxPackageCompatibilityAnalyzer](https://github.com/IBM/WxPCATargetRuntimeClient/tree/main?tab=readme-ov-file#get-url-to-configure-target-runtime-in-wxpackagecompatibilityanalyzer) section below.

-## Edge Runtime Compatibility
+### Target Runtime is webMethods Edge Runtime
+Follow these steps if you want to check compatibility against webMethods Edge Runtime.

-### Import Flow-service
+#### Import Flow-service
 9. Download **executeActionOnERT.zip** file from the **Releases** section of this GitHub repository.
 10. Select **Integrations** tab in webMethods.io Integration project.
 11. Select **Flow Services** tab in the left-hand side navigation.
 12. Click **Import** button.
 13. Choose **executeActionOnERT.zip** file and click **Open** button.

-### Sync the Flow-service to Edge Runtime
+#### Sync the Flow-service to Edge Runtime
 14. Click on **executeActionOnERT** flow service to open it.
 15. Click on **Expand All** button below flow service title.
 16. In **flow step 2**, click on **Cloud Runtime** and select your edge runtime from the **Search Runtime** dropdown.